prius2055/image-sequencer/CONTRIBUTING.md

 ```
 Be sure to not include the angular brackets(<>).

-Husky ensures automation of the above steps with git-hooks(eg. git add,git commit..).
+Husky ensures automation of the above steps with git-hooks(eg. git add, git commit..).
 However we don't want to check and fix changes of the entire codebase with each commit and that the fixes made by eslint appear unstaged and require us to commit them  again and that is where lint-staged helps.

 If we want `husky` to not verify the commit and push it anyway, use `git commit -m "message" --no-verify.`